Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### The `EXTRACT`, `REDUCE` and `COMBINE` expressions now support a `SORTED BY` assertion

-U-SQL's query optimizer can take advantage of the knowledge if the output of a user-defined extractor, reducer, or combiner is sorted.
+U-SQL's query optimizer can take advantage of additional knowledge if the output of a user-defined extractor, reducer, or combiner is sorted.
 In order to assert that the result of such a UDO is sorted, the `EXTRACT`, `REDUCE` and `COMBINE` expressions now support an optional `SORTED BY` assertion for user-defined operators.

 _Syntax_